Starting a major

 - CS majors should complete CS 251 (Software Design, SD) by end of their sophomore year.
 (See https://wp.stolaf.edu/cs/overview-of-cs%20courses/)

-- Submit a major request early on.
+- Inquire about a CS major early on.
 (The CS program does special tracking of all students with declared/requested CS majors, in order to ensure they can register for CS courses they need for normal progress.)

 - Should: If curious about/ interested in a CS major, complete an intro course CS 121 or CS 125 during the first year (unless advance-placed beyond these).